perkolatoriji/vagrant/README.md

 # vagrant
 DevOps#1 project - Carlos Ijalba 2020.

+-Description:  Ansible/Web/Prometheus/Grafana LAB

 Vagrant setup with virtualbox to create 4 machines in a local PC:

        1.- web1, with nginx
        2.- web2, with apache2
        3.- prom1, with prometheus
        4.- graf1, with grafana

+-Intructions: This Vagrant infra MUST be executed from where the Vagrantfile and it's associated folders exist,
+              otherwise you will get various errors: (Net::SCP::Error), (Gem::Requirement::BadRequirementError)

+-Author:  Carlos Ijalba.
+Project Started in 2020.

 This project will have the following premises: